Kanishkp2906/MarketPulse_Dashboard/README.md

    - Stores stock data in MongoDB for optimized performance and retrieval.

 3. **Database Integration**:
-   - Stores fetched metal prices and currency rates in SQLite.
-   - Stores stock data in MongoDB to minimize API calls and optimize performance.
+   - Stores data in MongoDB to minimize API calls and optimize performance.